bemndy/bemndy/README.md

 - 🌱 I’m currently learning Data-Structures, Systems Programming, Linear Algebra and Differential Equations, and Microeconomics
 - 💞️ I’m looking to collaborate on open-source projects that look cool!
 - 📫 How to reach me @linkedin/pm
-- ⚡ Fun fact: I play piano by ear, and am a huge Philadelphia sports fan
+- ⚡ Fun fact: im baby jalen brunson

 <!---
 bemndy/bemndy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.